MS&T Student Activities

 Step 3: Review the MS&T15 Session List to be ready to select your session assignments onsite at MS&T15.
 Session list not available at this time.

 Professional Recruitment & Career Pavilion

-Stop by the Professional Recruitment & Career Pavilion in the expo hall on Tuesday and Wednesday during regular expo hall hours.
+Stop by the Professional Recruitment & Career Pavilion in the expo hall on Tuesday during regular expo hall hours.
 Visit booths, talk to company reps and view job postings in the Career Pavilion while you explore the exhibit hall.
 This is your chance to make valuable contacts with potential employers.
 Admission to the Career Pavilion is included in your conference registration fee.

 Contests at MS&T

 Boost your experience at MS&T by participating in contests.
 Learn about all Material Advantage Student contests at MS&T this year in Columbus, OH, USA.
 The contests are:

 - Undergraduate Student Poster Contest: The purpose of this contest is to encourage undergraduate students to present their undergraduate research experiences and to improve their communication skills.
 The poster entered must be the work of an undergraduate and completed during the undergraduate education of the student.
 The work presented in the poster does not have to be performed at the student’s home institution, but could be, for example, from a project performed as part of a co-op experience, a summer internship, or a Research Experience for Undergraduates (REU) project.
 All students are eligible to enter the poster contest.
 The winners will be announced at the student awards ceremony on Tuesday, October 6.
 Cash prizes to win.
 To enter the poster contest, submit your name, title of poster and an abstract of no more than 100 words via email to Tricia Freshour.
 Deadline for poster abstracts is September 25, 2015.